-- The AAU/USA Karate Executive Committee shall have the right to qualify an athlete to the National Karate Championships and the Junior Olympic Games from any District or Region within the AAU. - The number of athletes qualifying directly to the National Championships and the Junior Olympic Games shall be determined the the AAU/USA Karate Executive Committee.
+- A. The AAU/USA Karate Executive Committee shall have the right to qualify an athlete to the National Karate Championships and the AAU Junior Olympic Games from any District or Region within the AAU. - B. The number of athletes qualifying directly to the National Championships and the AAU Junior Olympic Games shall be determined by the AAU/USA Karate Executive Committee.